y-kage/usefulcodes/notes/build_env.md

     If any detail came out, Nouveau should be disabled.
 See [here](https://k-hyoda.hatenablog.com/entry/2020/07/09/223907).

 - Remove CUDA (If needed)\
   Check /usr/local/.
 If directory including 'cuda' in the name does not exist, cuda is installed.
 If you want to remove, run the commands below.
 See [here](https://qiita.com/harmegiddo/items/86b295ccf96eff489e02).
+When multiple version existing, change it using ```sudo update-alternatives --config cuda```.
+See [here](https://qiita.com/ketaro-m/items/4de2bd3101bcb6a6b668).
   ```
   $ sudo apt-get --purge remove nvidia*
   $ sudo apt-get --purge remove cuda*